I couldn't resist throwing in some of the aforementioned bounty, creating a fabulous late-summer fruit cobblerumble.

 1½ TBSP all-purpose flour

-2 TBSP of brown sugar (add an additional TBSP if you prefer a sweeter filling)
+2 TBSP of brown sugar (add an additional TBSP if you prefer

 juice of half a small lemon, or lime